braco/OpenRTS/README.md

 The project also wants to be a pool of RTS ressources, giving access to a large and free-to-use set of maps, models, sounds, armies data and gameplays.

-But OpenRTS is under developpement.
+But OpenRTS is under development.
 There is a long way to go and a huge and growing TODO list.
 We will be glad to receive any of your contributions !

 Watch <a href="https://www.youtube.com/watch?v=XjYJWFQFIVE" target="_blank">the engine in action !</a>